Summer Program in Nepal (SPIN)

 Wake Forest University's Summer Program in Nepal (SPIN) is based in a semi-urban town about 100 miles west of Kathmandu.
 During the program, students conduct research on how social status affects peoples' lives.
 They also work on a development project in assisting in assessing community needs of marginalized people and planning to meet those needs.
 Needs focus on poverty, education, health and the needs of women and children.

 Summer Session I, 2014

 A Wake Forest faculty member travels and stays in Nepal to oversee program academics and teach required courses.
 Courses include ANT 383 (basic Nepali language and culture) and ANT 384 (development related research).

 Activities and Excursions

-Other activities include a trek to Annapurna Himal and visits to cultural and Educational sites such as the Royal Palace in Patan, Boudanath, Marsangdi College, hospitals and religious temples.
+Other activities include trekking the Langtang Trail and visits to cultural and educational sites such as the Royal Palace in Patan, Boudanath, Marsangdi College, hospitals and religious temples.